This is my ultimate personal finance book list. Bookmark it for easy reference!

 - What is it about: The bestselling The Millionaire Next Door identifies seven common traits that show up again and again among those who have accumulated wealth.
 Most of the truly wealthy in this country don’t live in Beverly Hills or on Park Avenue – They live next door.

 - My review: I have to admit: the findings in the book surprised me.
 Maybe it is precisely because of that, the book has left a deep impression in my mind.
 It helped me understand an important concept in personal finance: high income doesn’t necessarily translate into wealth.
 Through extensive research, the authors clearly illustrated how chasing high social status could cause havoc in our journey towards financial independence.
-The book has instilled in me, and hopefully in all readers, the confidence that if we manage our money well and live below our own means, we can one day become wealthy.
+The book has instilled in me, and hopefully in all readers, the confidence that if we manage our money well and live below our own means, we can one day get rich from nothing.

 The Richest Man in Babylon by George S. Clason